Peer TROLIEs

 In TROLIE’s simplest usage, rating providers send rating proposals to Transmission Providers using the workflow described in Forecast Submittal.

 However, two neighboring Transmission Providers, each running independent clearinghouses, will also have to share ratings.
 Each TROLIE server must be able to act as a client to achieve this coordination, with each reaching out to one another.
+These Transmission Providers also serve in the NERC role of Reliability Coordinator (RC), which will be the term used throughout this article.

 This article specifically covers coordination of resource models on the seam between reliability coordinators, or really any two TROLIE implementations that can act as peers.
 It uses each RC’s default monitoring sets as a foundation for discovery of mapped models.